-To date there are six High Throughput Bead Mill Cell Disrupters on the market capable of high energy shaking of 96-well microplates: The MiniBeadbeater-96, the 2025 Geno/Grinder, the Talboys Homogenizer, the Retsch MM 301, the FastPrep-96, and the Bead Rupter-96
+To date, there are six high-throughput Bead Mill Cell Disrupters on the market capable of high-energy shaking of 96-well microplates: The MiniBeadbeater-96, the 2025 Geno/Grinder, the Talboys Homogenizer, the Retsch MM 301, the FastPrep-96, and the Bead Rupter-96.

-Finally, efficient cell disruption almost always requires using the highest available shaking speed (see above).
-Speeds below the maximum are rarely used.and thus, speed control on a beadbeater is somewhat of a 'bell and whistle' feature.
+Beadmill cell disrupters are almost always operated at their highest available shaking speed.
+Because speed settings below its maximum are rarely used, elaborate speed control features on a bead mill cell disrupter are somewhat a "bell and whistle" feature.

 Comments from a Researcher at Lawrence Livermore National Lab:

-- 'We have now tested the MiniBeadBeater-96 with two different sets of samples, with more than 100 samples processed.
+- "We have now tested the MiniBeadBeater-96 with two different sets of samples, with more than 100 samples processed.
 It seems to perform comparably with the single channel units we have from BioSpec, which is a very pleasant surprise.
-We are able to isolate DNA from purified Bacillus spores, which have proved to be too difficult for all of the other commercially available, multi-channel instruments we have tried.'
+We are able to isolate DNA from purified Bacillus spores, which have proved to be too difficult for all of the other commercially available, multi-channel instruments we have tried.

-- .....from Ontario Veterinary College:
+- From Ontario Veterinary College:

 'We received your MiniBeadbeater and put it to use immediately.
 It is just as advertised, easy to use, and our tissue homogenization and resultant RNA isolation has improved drastically!!

-- .....from Steve @emu.edu:
+- From Steve @emu.edu:

-I'm shopping around for a bead-beater kind of homogenizer, and the MiniBeadbeater-16 looks great, price-wise anyway, compared to the Fastprep and other similar bead mill products.
-How does it compare to the other $7000-$10000 High Throughput bead beaters on the market and why is BioSpec's price so much cheaper?
+"I'm shopping around for a bead-beater kind of homogenizer, and the MiniBeadbeater-16 looks great, price-wise anyway, compared to the Fastprep and other similar bead mill products.
+How does it compare to the other $7000-$10000 high-throughput bead beaters on the market and why is BioSpec's price so much cheaper?